 If you have never baked with protein powder, it’s important to know that there is a difference between vegan protein powders and whey protein or collagen.

 - It’s important to note that the quality of the soil these legumes or seeds are planted in can have an effect on the quality of the protein powder.
-There are many vegan protein powders on the market that test high for heavy metals (because the soil they are grown in is high in heavy metals).
-This is why I recommend that you use Nuzest Pea Protein (affiliate) in your recipes!
+There are many vegan protein powders on the market that tests high for heavy metals (because the soil they are grown in is high in heavy metals).
+This is why I recommend that you use Nuzest Pea Protein in your recipes!
 They specifically grow in a region in France that does not have these heavy metals in the soil!
-You can get 15% off your order, use the coupon code below!

 The chia seeds in this recipe are the binder (they act like the eggs and help to hold everything together).
 Chia seeds are also a great source of fiber, and help make these vegan black bean brownies more satisfying (so you are happy and fulfilled with just one serving).
 If you don’t have chia seeds on hand, you can also use ground flax meal instead!

 This recipe uses tigernut flour, which is the flour made from dried tigernuts, a small root vegetable much like a potato.
 Tigernut flour is grain free, easy to digest, and slightly sweet!
 I started baking with tigernut flour because most gluten free flours on the market bother my stomach and I have developed a sensitivity to coconut flour.
 If you do not have tigernut flour on hand, you can easily substitute out your favorite gluten free flour or cassava flour.
 If you choose to use coconut flour, I would reduce it down to just 1 tablespoon.

 If you love this recipe, you should try

 Vegan Black Bean Brownies